eafunk/audiorack/README.txt

     node.lock-quantum  = true
 }

+Or issue the following commands before running arServer to force all pipewrie client, including Jack- client, to force a specific latency:

+pw-metadata -n settings 0 clock.force-quantum 256
+pw-metadata -n settings 0 clock.force-rate 48000

+These two commands can be added to the arServer startup config file, .audiorack/ars_startup.conf, as pre-configuration command to execue by adding these lines just after the other pre-config settings near the start of the config file:

+; prep-config set pipewire up for the desired latency -e pw-metadata -n settings 0 clock.force-quantum 256 -e pw-metadata -n settings 0 clock.force-rate 48000

 If you did installed ubunustudio, the ubuntustudio-pipewire-config tool will run a script after the system boots overriding the pipewire